Viraj-Rana008/Recommendation-Systems/README.md

 # Recommendation-Systems
-A recommender system is a system which predicts ratings a user might give to a specific item.
+A recommender is a system which predicts ratings a user might give to a specific item.
 These predictions will then be ranked and returned back to the user.

 Types of recommendation algorithms:-
 - Content based systems: